THIS TEXT IS BUT A BEGINNING ...

 IV About the method of the SPK

-The necessity to grip and to handle the economic, sociologic, psychologic and also the medical and political elements [Momente] which are involved in the reality of illness as a unity is indespensable for the agitation in the SPK, if there has to be solved the problem how to organize this practice [Praxis].
+The necessity to grip and to handle the economic, sociological, psychological and also the medical and political elements [Momente] which are involved in the reality of illness as a unity is indispensable for the agitation in the SPK, if the problem how to organize this practice [Praxis] has to be solved.
 "Therapeutic", scientific and political work constitute and determine one another.
-Firstly we had succeeded in proving that the categorial system of radical dialectics and of the political economy of Marx combined with the progressive elements of psycho-analysis were among all methods the only one method (Note 33) which worked, and after this success had become quite clear by experience we stepped forward in socializing all tools necessary in this context, and this socialization took place and was a function of personal and group agitation and of our scientific working meetings for agitation, the latter three regarding the respective contents closely combined and tied to the dialectic method.
+Firstly we had succeeded in proving that the categorical system of radical dialectics and of the political economy of Marx combined with the progressive elements of psycho-analysis were among all methods the only one method (Note 33) which worked, and after this success had become quite clear by experience we stepped forward in socializing all tools necessary in this context.
+This socialization took place and was a function of personal and group agitation and of our scientific working meetings for agitation, the latter three regarding the respective contents closely combined and tied to the dialectic method.
 The spring-up of those forms can be regarded as being historically determined by the progress and the development of the SPK at the University of Heidelberg and the specific conditions there.
 Due to this matter of fact there may follow in consequence for the one or the other case that one cannot expect that every type of socialist self-organization in the follow-up will start and develop in rather the same manner.
-Therefore it will be the task of other socialist self-organization groups to examine our statements about illness as a productive force (force of production), as an economic and political factor, but nevertheless this examination can only start from self-practising under the determination of illness, following the necessities of ill people there, who need to be able, regarding the contents of our principles and methods, to develop them once more as being demanded by their specific situation related to the circumstances there and to work out those ones in the respective way.
-All things we have elaborated in this document are nothing but the expression of what the patients of the SPK Heidelberg, the first patients' self-organization in the BRD and (as far as we know) in the world, have worked out during the one and a half year of their collective practising.
-The reading and studying of these explanations, which has to be done by collective discussion in a collective frame, aims at the end to develop the self-organization of ill people further on in order to become a revolutionary political power in the sense of multi-focal expansionism.
+Therefore, it will be the task of other socialist self-organization groups to examine our statements about illness as a productive force (force of production), as an economic and political factor, but nevertheless this examination can only start from self-practising under the determination of illness, following the necessities of ill people there, who need to be able, regarding the contents of our principles and methods, to develop them once more as being demanded by their specific situation related to the circumstances there and to work out these in the respective way.
+All things we have elaborated in this document are nothing but the expression of what the patients of the SPK Heidelberg, the first patients' self-organization in the FRG and (as far as we know) in the world, have worked out during the one and a half year of their collective practising.
+The reading and studying of these explanations, which has to be done by collective discussion in a collective frame, aims at the end to develop the self-organization of ill people further in order to become a revolutionary political power in the sense of multi-focal expansionism.

-14. Loneliness, details, "objectivity", opinions
+14. Loneliness and isolation, details, "objectivity", opinions

-Atomized and isolated patients in the SPK turned into cooperators – principle of cooperation.
-From the beginning it was self-evident for every patient that the contents of the personal and the group agitations – in so far as they were related to the so-called "personal" troubles as being the particularized and quite specific problems of everyone involved as well as to the necessities being the immediate wants themselves connected thereto – could be of interest only for those who were immediately involved (members of the personal agitations and of the group agitations): as being quite specific problems of everybody involved and regarding also the respective combined necessities being immediate wants themselves: based on the principle, that those "personal" problems were to be worked out, objectivized und generalized and not – as it is usual elsewhere – to be exploited and misused as a material for gossip, competition and moral judgement against single persons.
-By practising this principle as an imperious prerequisite for all going forward of the agitation processes in a progressive direction useful for each one of the patients we achieved to work out in a collective manner a clear consciousness about the dialectics of all those details (phenomena = Erscheinungen) and of the most encompassing whole (essence) [Wesen].
+Atomized and isolated patients turned in the SPK into cooperators – principle of cooperation.
+From the beginning it was self-evident for every patient that the contents of the personal and the group agitations – in so far as they were related to the so-called "personal" troubles as being the particularized and quite specific problems of everyone involved as well as to the necessities being the immediate need connected thereto – could be of interest only for those who were immediately involved (members of the personal agitations and of the group agitations): as being quite specific problems of everybody involved and regarding also the respective combined necessities being immediate needs themselves: based on the principle, that those "personal" problems were to be worked out, objectivized und generalized and not – as it is usual elsewhere – to be exploited and misused as a material for gossip, competition and moral judgement against single persons.
+By practising this principle as an imperious prerequisite for all going forward of the agitation processes in a progressive direction, useful for each one of the patients, we achieved to work out in a collective manner a clear consciousness about the dialectics of all those details (phenomena = Erscheinungen) and of the most encompassing whole (essence) [Wesen].

 15. Dyatic (personal) agitation and group agitation